-ENTERPRISE, AL – Sawyer Law Firm was recently successful in securing an award in a wrongful death lawsuit against a Montgomery based nursing home chain.
+ENTERPRISE, AL – Sawyer Law Firm recently secured an award in a wrongful death lawsuit against a Montgomery-based nursing home chain.
 On January 10, an arbitrator ruled that Capitol Hill Nursing Home had caused the wrongful death of a resident and entered an award of $400,000 in favor of the family.

 He died four days later as a result of aspiration pneumonia.